audreybrockhaus/picture-element-talk/README.md

 - **js/** Like above but for JavaScript
 - **plugin/** Components that have been developed as extensions to reveal.js
 - **lib/** All other third party assets (JavaScript, CSS, fonts)

+- **responsive-image-demos/** the three demo pages referenced in the presentation.